duneanalytics/docs/dune-engine-v2-beta/abstractions-in-dunev2/how-to-contribute-a-spell/fork-of-the-abstractions-github-repo-open-a-pull-request..md

-# 🍴 Fork of the abstractions Github Repo, open a Pull Request.
+# 🍴 Fork of the spellbook Github Repo, open a Pull Request.

 When you’re happy with your spell, from a fork of the spellbook Github Repo, open a Pull Request.